-"RESPINOR DXT simplifies diaphragm function assessment in critical care with user-friendly DXT sensors, for actionable diagnostics, and streamlined placement using DXT tape.
-Our aim is to improve patient outcomes, reduce reintubation rates, and lower healthcare costs, aligning with the European Society of Intensive Care Medicine's endorsement of diaphragm assessment as a fundamental skill for intensivists."
+"RESPINOR DXT simplifies diaphragm function assessment in critical care with user-friendly DXT sensors, and streamlined placement using DXT tape.
+We aim to reduce reintubation rates, improve patient outcomes, and lower healthcare costs, aligning with the European Society of Intensive Care Medicine's endorsement of diaphragm assessment as a fundamental skill for intensivists."

 Our cutting-edge technology provides a precise and non-invasive measure of diaphragm function.
-Equipped with DXT sensors optimized for patient comfort, it offers continuous monitoring for over 24 hours in real-time.
-Easy to use and requiring no ultrasound expertise, our system provides actionable diagnostic output for identifying diaphragm dysfunction.
+Equipped with DXT sensors optimized for patient comfort, it offers continuous monitoring in real-time.
+Easy to use and requiring no ultrasound expertise, our system provides information to identify diaphragm dysfunction.

 The inclusion of DXT tape with integrated ultrasound gel streamlines sensor placement through computer assistance.
-Our primary goal is to optimize extubation timing, reduce reintubation rates, and improve patient outcomes.
-By achieving these objectives, we contribute to optimizing patient care,lowering healthcare costs, ensuring a more efficient and effective approach to critical care.
+Our aim is to optimize extubation timing, reduce reintubation rates, and improve patient outcomes.
+By achieving these objectives, we contribute to optimizing patient care, lowering healthcare costs, and ensuring a more efficient and effective approach to critical care.

 "I was impressed by your device and your signal.
 I believe there is a lot to do with your system, to monitor the diaphragm in ICU patients, but also way beyond this application."